The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/7-connecting-to-postgres.md

 With a seeded database, we know that we can run SQL queries directly in `psql` and TablePlus.
 Now it's time to run those same queries from JavaScript.

-Your Express server stores data in memory — JavaScript arrays that live only as long as the process is running.
-Restart the server and everything is gone.
-In this lesson, we connect a Node application to a real Postgres database using the `pg` library so that data persists.

-**You already know the queries**:`SELECT * FROM users WHERE user_id = $1` is the same SQL you've been writing all week.
-The only new thing is how you send it — from JavaScript instead of a terminal.

 ## What is `pg`?

 Your Postgres database is an independent process running on your computer (or a remote server).
-Your Node application can't just "call" it like a function or send an HTTP request to it with `fetch`.
+Your Node application can't just call it like a function or use `fetch()` to send it an HTTP request.

 ![A diagram showing databases running as a separate process from the Express application](./img/1-intro-to-databases-postgres/full-stack-diagram.png)